GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/5-access-modifiers.md

 | `protected`| The `protected` modifier acts much like the `private` modifier with the exception that members declared `protected` can also be accessed within deriving classes.
 (You'll learn more about this later in the module.)|

 In addition, properties can be made `readonly` by using the readonly modifier.
 Readonly properties may only be set when initialized at their declaration or in the `constructor`.

+> [!NOTE]
+> TypeScript is a structural type system.
+When you compare two different types, regardless of where they came from, if the types of all members are compatible, then we say the types themselves are compatible.
+However, when comparing types that have private and protected members, these types are treated differently.
+For two types to be considered compatible, if one of them has a private member, then the other must have a private member that originated in the same declaration.
+The same applies to protected members.